 I think it goes without saying that there are some pretty outlandish speculations surrounding the theory as to why these tabby cats have the “M” marking on their foreheads.
 A true tabby always has one, even if it is muted (diluted).
 Tabbies with bold markings typically have an “M” marking which is very pronounced and highly noticeable.

-The second, and perhaps even more hard to believe, is that Mother Mary herself blessed a stray ginger tabby who purred a fussy baby Jesus back to sleep with a kiss atop his forehead.
+The second, and perhaps even harder to believe, is that Mother Mary herself blessed a stray ginger tabby who purred a fussy baby Jesus back to sleep with a kiss atop his forehead.
 And from that day forth, tabbies were forever “blessed” with an M kiss.

-While we know there genetic makeup is likely what results in these M’s we’ve come to love, believing in legends is always fun!
+While we know their genetic makeup is likely what results in these M’s we’ve come to love, believing in legends is always fun!